Every Child Should Own Books

 There is no better time to give books to children

-We are ready to recruit your services in the Random Acts of Book Giving program - A Book Giving Army Of One, a membership opportunity.
+We are ready to recruit your services in the Random Acts of Book Giving program - Vetted Volunteers working Together, never alone, a membership opportunity.

-If you are interesting in signing up for the training and volunteer program, email Addi Banks at or use the contact form on this site.
+If you are interesting in signing up for the volunteer training program, email Addi Banks at or use the contact form on this site.

 Thank you Read Seed for giving my baby a book.
 You just asked me if my baby would like a book and I said "yes."
 She loves her new book.